Hoa Lo Prison Hanoi: Tickets, Hours & Visitor Guide

 The Banyan Tree at Hoa Lo Prison (Source: Tripadvisor)

-Hoa Lo Prison night tour experience
+Hoa Lo Prison night tour

 Hoa Lo Prison at night tour